ibm-cloud-docs/vpc/vsi_is_allowed_use_expression.md

 During the creation of a virtual server instance or a bare metal server with custom images that have an allowed-use expression, the information that is provided in the allowed-use properties is then evaluated against a potential virtual server instance or bare metal server properties to determine whether that custom image can be used to create the virtual server instance or bare metal server.

-With the UI, CLI, and API, you can define allowed-use expressions for any custom image, image from volume, detached boot volume, or snapshots of boot volumes. {{site.data.keyword.vpc_full}} sets the allowed-use expression for all stock images, but you can define them for any custom image you created.
+With the UI, CLI, and API, you can define allowed-use expressions for any custom image, image from volume, detached boot volume, or snapshots of boot volumes.  {{site.data.keyword.vpc_full}} sets the allowed-use expressions for all stock images, but you can define them for any custom image you created.
 The default value is the allowed-use expressions evaluates to true, meaning that the custom image is allowed to be used with all potential server provisions.
-You must define or edit the allowed-use expression if you don't want the custom image to be used in specific situations.
+You must define or edit the allowed-use expressions if you don't want the custom image to be used in specific situations.

-For custom images and images shared with a private catalog, you can define the allowed-use expression when creating the image in {{site.data.keyword.vpc_short}}.
-For images from volumes, detached boot volumes, and snapshots of boot volumes, the allowed-use expression is inherited from the source by default.
-However, you can override this expression when creating the resource.
-For all images, boot volumes, and snapshots of boot volumes, the allowed-use expression can be updated after creation.
+For custom images and images shared with a private catalog, you can define the allowed-use expressions when creating the image in {{site.data.keyword.vpc_short}}.
+For images from volumes, detached boot volumes, and snapshots of boot volumes, the allowed-use expressions are inherited from the source by default.
+However, you can override these expressions when creating the resource.
+For all images, boot volumes, and snapshots of boot volumes, the allowed-use expressions can be updated after creation.

-For more information on x86 virtual server profiles and to get the information to define the allowed-use expression you want to use for your custom image, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui).
+For more information on x86 virtual server profiles and to get the information to define the allowed-use expressions you want to use for your custom image, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui).
 For more information on x86-64 bare metal server profiles, see [x86-64 bare metal server profiles](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui).

 ## IAM authority required to define allowed-use expressions
 {: #iam-allowed-use-expression}